sanjana-meduri/GARAGE/README.md

 ## Current Progress

-TODO: popup on search page
+TODO: popup on search page, search filtering

 Today:

-added filtering by default radius feature
+cached distance data so it didn't have to recalculate distance every time, and added a settings page (corresponding screenshots are in commit comments)

 Challenges Solved Today: